metosin/reitit/doc/advanced/composing_routers.md

 ### When to use nested routers?

 Nesting routers is not trivial and because of that, should be avoided.
-For dynamic (request-time) route generation, it's the only choise.
+For dynamic (request-time) route generation, it's the only choice.
 For other cases, nested routes are most likely a better option.

 Let's re-create the previous example with normal route nesting/composition.